HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 “Nobody’s talking to you, stonehead.
 Shut up.”
 Mercer replied, still unfazed.

 Sherman cleared his throat to silence the room.
 “This time, your punishment will not be so merciful.
-Five months alone in the wilderness of the *Ashen Highlands* will keep that wrathful streak of yours in check.”
+Five months alone in the *Ashen Highlands* will keep your wrath in check.”

 **THUMP.**